Bay vs. Bow Windows: Which Works for Your Owensboro Home?

 What’s the Difference?

-While both styles bring style and function to your home, there are a few differences that set them apart.
+While both styles bring beauty and function to your home, there are a few differences that set them apart.

-Because both window types add a three-dimensional element to your home, they can really open up a room.
+Because both window types add a three-dimensional element to your home, they can really open up a space.

 Bay windows are less curved and more angular.
-That means they can extend further out from your home—and make some extra space in the process.
+That means they can extend further out from your home—and create some extra space in the process.

 Both bay and bow windows add a good amount of light to your home.
-That’s a great addition for a contemporary home.
+That’s a great addition for a modern home.

-If you’re hoping for the ultimate amount of light, bow windows are a better fit for you.
+If you’re looking for the ultimate amount of light, bow windows are a better fit for you.
 They’ll let you take advantage of increased angles of light—due to their multiple frames.

-Every window is different, so there’s not necessarily a way to say which window style will be a better fit for your budget without a quote.
+Every window is different, so there’s not necessarily a way to say which window style will be a good fit for your budget without a quote.

 Bow windows, however, can have a slightly higher price.
 That’s because they are made from more windows.